 I wanted to use this idea so badly, but we didn’t end up having table numbers and did open seating instead.
 I love this as a way to incorporate a more natural element that counters the many softer materials you see in wedding decor.
 This photo is from a product on Etsy, but I think it’d be pretty straightforward to DIY.

-Here’s how I would DIY this look.
-I’d break the tile on asphalt, pick pieces with one smooth edge so they can stand upright to start, then purchase mailbox numbers at Home Depot or acrylic number/word cutouts from Etsy and super glue them on.
+If I were to DIY this look, I’d break the tile on asphalt, pick pieces with one smooth edge so they can stand upright to start, then purchase mailbox numbers at Home Depot or acrylic number/word cutouts from Etsy and super glue them on.
 So simple!